In 1966, a British planner called Maurice Broady came up with a new term for the architectural lexicon: architectural determinism.

-It took a long list of failures over the millennia before postmodern theorists took to critiquing architectural fantasy with malevolent vengeance.
+It took a long list of failures over the millennia before postmodern theorists took to critiquing architectural fantasy with a malevolent vengeance.
 The high-point of this trend was the delight shared over the demolition of the famously dangerous and dysfunctional Pruitt-Igoe urban housing complex in St Louis in the US.

-It was designed by architects George Hellmuth, Minoru Yamasaki and Joseph Leinweber to provide “community gathering spaces and safe, enclosed play yards.”
+It was designed by architects George Hellmuth, Minoru Yamasaki, and Joseph Leinweber to provide “community gathering spaces and safe, enclosed play yards.”
 By the 1960s, however, it was seen as a hotspot for crime and poverty and demolished in the 1970s.

 The demolition of Pruitt-Igoe in 1972 fuelled resistance to deterministic thinking.
 The loss of faith in architecture’s power has been regrettable.
 Architects’ well-meant fantasies once routinely provided clients with hope and sometimes even with results.

-Without this promise, the profession was left inept before the better structural knowledge of engineers, the cumulative restrictions imposed by generations of planners, the calculations of project-managers and the expediency of a draughtsman’s CAD (computer-aided design) skills in turning a client’s every whim into reality.
+Without this promise, the profession was left inept before the better structural knowledge of engineers, the cumulative restrictions imposed by generations of planners, the calculations of project-managers, and the expediency of a draughtsman’s CAD (computer-aided design) skills in turning a client’s every whim into reality.